 Care should be taken in HPW paint removal operations to preclude blasting media intrusion and warpage of unsupported thin panels.
+Failure to comply could result in damage to, or destruction of, equipment or loss of mission effectiveness.

-HPW Paint Removal will present a high potential for flash rusting on equipment.
+HPW paint removal will present a high potential for flash rusting on equipment.
 Ensure equipment is primed or treated with a Flash Rust Inhibitor within a maximum of 48 hours after paint removal.